MoserMichael/myenv/README.md

                    m alias for running make
        mergencommits <number> merge a number of the last <number> commits mergetwocommits merge the last two commits
-             nocolor filter in pipeleine - to remove color escape codes from text stream p <search-term> grep alias for searching in python files under current directory s <search-term> grep alias for searching in cpp files under current directory sa <search-term> grep alias for searching in all files under current directory
+                   p <search-term> grep alias for searching in python files under current directory s <search-term> grep alias for searching in cpp files under current directory sa <search-term> grep alias for searching in all files under current directory